Criminal Justice Reform in the States: Spotlight on Legislatures

 Sex work decriminalization

-Decrim NY, a coalition of state organizations, launched a campaign to decriminalize sex work on Feb.
-25. Melissa Gira Grant reported on this new effort in The Appeal.
-The coalition’s aim is “repealing laws criminalizing sex work, restoring the rights of people who have been prosecuted for prostitution-related offenses, and ensuring all people in the sex trades can meet their basic needs … without discrimination,” Grant writes.
-She explains that although some cast criminalization as important for fighting trafficking, Decrim NY members warn about the harmful consequences of conflating trafficking and sex work; they point out that the enforcement of these codes disproportionately and punitively impacts women of color, as well as trans and gender nonconforming people, and also exposes them to ICE.
+Decrim NY, a coalition of state organizations, launched a campaign to decriminalize sex work in February, The Appeal reports.
+The aim is “repealing laws criminalizing sex work, restoring the rights of people who have been prosecuted for prostitution-related offenses, and ensuring all people in the sex trades can meet their basic needs … without discrimination,” Melissa Gira Grant writes.
 The coalition has partnered with lawmakers who plan to introduce decriminalization legislation.
 State Senators Jessica Ramos and Julia Salazar wrote an op-ed in the New York Daily News about their intent to push for such reform.
 One bill already introduced by Senator Brad Hoylman would repeal the penal code criminalizing loitering for prostitution.

 Massachusetts, Vermont, and more

-Reformers in Massachusetts and Vermont are hoping to build on recent successes of those who have chipped away at life without parole sentences for minors by pushing proposals to abolish life without parole entirely.
-They also hope to ensure that everyone serving life is made eligible for parole after 25 years.
+Reformers in Massachusetts and Vermont are hoping to build on recent successes of those who have chipped away at sentences of life without the possibility of parole for minors by pushing proposals to entirely abolish life without parole.
+Their proposals would also ensure everyone serving life is made eligible for parole after 25 years.
 This would be a first in the U.S. “We have an ethical and moral obligation to not incarcerate people beyond reasonable punishment,” Tom Dalton, executive director of Vermonters for Criminal Justice Reform, told the Appeal: Political Report.
-“After decades of punishment, it’s reasonable to assess whether someone can safely be released to their community.”
-In addition, bills are still active this year to abolish life without parole sentences for minors in Oklahoma Rhode Island, South Carolina, and Tennessee.

 New Hampshire & Vermont

-Efforts to legalize marijuana move forward in two northeastern states.
 Although Vermont legalized the possession of marijuana last year, it did not set up a system of legal sales.
-The House and Senate are now considering competing bills (House Bill 196 and Senate Bill 54) to set up such a system, as Marijuana Moment details.
-The Senate bill has already advanced in three legislative committees.
-In New Hampshire, the House voted to legalize possession and sales, and also enable expungement of past convictions,Marijuana Moment reports.
-The legislation (House Bill 481), which moves to the Senate, did not reach a veto-proof majority, however, and the governor has said he opposes legalization.
+The House and Senate are now considering setting up such a system via HB 196 and SB 54), In New Hampshire, the House voted to legalize possession and sales, and enable expungement of past convictions.
+The bill did not reach a veto-proof majority, however.
+The governor has said he opposes legalization.

-Wyoming’s legislature came within a few votes of adopting such legislation but its Senate ultimately rejected the proposal, which had earlier been adopted by the state House.
-One obstacle to the reform was the lobbying of the Wyoming County & Prosecuting Attorneys Association.
+Also this month, Wyoming came within a few votes of abolishing the death penalty.
+The GOP-run House adopted an abolition bill, but the Senate narrowly rejected the proposal.
+One obstacle was the lobbying of the Wyoming County & Prosecuting Attorneys Association.

-Kentucky’s harsh disenfranchisement statutes deprive more than one in four Black Kentuckians of the right to vote, according to the Sentencing Project.
-In December, I explored efforts to expand voting rights in the state, and a new effort just got off the ground: Senate Bill 238, filed last week by Senator Morgan McGarvey, would restore people’s voting rights once they complete their sentences for most felony convictions.
-The bill, which must be approved by lawmakers and then by voters, includes exceptions for certain crimes.
-It is backed, among other groups, by Americans for Prosperity, a conservative group that may have sway on the GOP lawmakers who govern the state.
+Kentucky’s harsh disenfranchisement statutes deprive more than one in four Black Kentuckians of the right to vote.
+We explored efforts to expand voting rights in December.
+Now, a new push got off the ground: Senate Bill 238, filed by Senator Morgan McGarvey, would restore voting rights once they complete their sentences for most felony convictions.
+It includes exceptions for certain crimes.
+It is backed, among other groups, by Americans for Prosperity, a conservative group that may have sway on Republicans who govern the state.

-Lawmakers have also introduced bills to reform the process by which some people can petition to expunge low-level felonies and regain their rights.
-That requires a prohibitive $500 fee, one of the country’s highest, which connects differences in financial capacity with the ability to regain voting rights.
-House Bill 155 would expand the expungement process, and reduce the fee to $200; Senate Bill 215, also introduced by McGarvey, would reduce the fee to $20.
+Lawmakers have also filed bills to reform the process by which some people can petition to expunge low-level felonies and regain their rights.
+That requires a prohibitive $500 fee, which HB 155 and SB 215 would reduce.

 Two bills expanding early release are moving forward in the House, reports the St. Louis Post-Dispatch.
 The first (House Bill 113) would authorize judges to order the release of individuals after a shorter period of time than their sentence mandates.
 The bill would not apply to higher categories of offenses.
-HB 113 is supported by Speaker Elijah Haahr and by the Missouri Department of Corrections, which says it would affect hundreds of incarcerated individuals, but not by the Missouri Association of Prosecuting Attorneys.
-Greene County Prosecuting Attorney Dan Patterson, the association’s president-elect, said increasing judicial discretion would make for uneven sentencing.
+HB 113 is supported by Speaker Elijah Haahr and by the Department of Corrections, which says it would affect hundreds of incarcerated individuals, but not by the Missouri Association of Prosecuting Attorneys.

 The second bill (House Bill 352) would grant parole hearings to individuals who are serving lifetime sentences, are older than 65, and have served at least 30 years.
 The bill would apply only to individuals who have been convicted of a single felony.

 While some states debate how to accelerate decarceration trends, Nevada is confronting the growth of its prison population.
 The Advisory Commission on the Administration of Justice approved a report on incarceration in Nevada on an 11-4 vote.
 According to the report, Nevada’s prison population grew by 14 percent between 2010 and 2016, and it is projected to grow by 9 percent by 2028.
 The length of incarceration for people convicted of drug offenses has increased by 30 percent since 2012.
-The report also lists 25 policy recommendations to slow the growth of incarceration.
+The report also lists 25 policy recommendations that “would avert 89 percent of the projected [10-year] prison population growth,” a far cry from many reformers’ decarceration goals.
+Many of the proposals target the severity of sentences and charges sought for some low-level offenses, for instance by tripling the threshold at which a theft would count as a felony rather than a misdemeanor; others seek to loosen parole or probation violations

 A bipartisan coalition of South Carolina lawmakers is pushing a range of sentencing reform contained in House Bill 3322.
 The bill’s provisions include new avenues for incarcerated individuals to obtain sentence revisions or reductions, for instance by lowering the percentage of a sentence one needs to serve before being eligible for early release from 85 to 65 percent.
 The bill would also eliminate some mandatory minimums.
 “More prison time is not the answer,” Erica Fielder, the founder of Hearts for Inmates, a group that has started a petition in favor of sentencing reform, said at a hearing.

-Governor Phil Murphy signed into a law a bill that requires that all cases of people who are killed by police officers or who die while in custody to be investigated by the attorney General’s office rather than county prosecutors.
-The bill had passed the legislature in December.
+A new law requires that all cases of people who are killed by police officers or who die while in custody to be investigated by the attorney general’s office rather than county prosecutors.
 “This bill is needed because like every institution where human interaction is at the forefront, there is a susceptible element of perceived corruption that can exist,” said Assembly member Britnee Timberlake.
 Attorney General Gurbir Grewal had testified against the bill.
 The first death that will be investigated under this law is that of a man shot in Passaic on Jan.
 31.

 In Tennessee, meanwhile, Nashville voters approved the creation of an independent police oversight board in November, but GOP lawmakers introduced a bill that would block aspects of Nashville’s initiative.